ppipada/flexigpt-app/README.md

 - Download the `.exe` release package.
 - Click to install the `.exe`.
 It will walk you through the installation process.
-- Note: Windows has very limited testing done.
+- Note: Windows builds have undergone very limited testing.